mary-perret-1986/kerry-perret.github.io/_posts/2021-08-11-my-communication-style-and-emojigraphy.md

 You would be surprised how often people think they are debating when they just can't.
 When your "[axioms](https://en.wikipedia.org/wiki/Axiom)" are so fundamentally different from the ones of the persons you're talkin to, there is very little chance you can reason with them.

-Axioms are far too often granted to be the same of both sides of the conversations, and usually they're not quite the same.
+Axioms are far too often granted to be the same of both sides of a conversation, and usually they're not quite the same.
 Clarifying positions right from the get-go avoid wasting time on things you can't agree on.

 Reminds me of Wednesday in American Gods season 2, Episode 4, entitled "The Greatest Story Ever Told":